The keys to maintaining a great culture within a remote sales team

 3. Close for all sales activity

 Of course, in order to maintain a high-functioning remote sales team with a great culture, everyone has to be on the same page when it comes to potential customers and where they are in the decision-making process.
-You can use a tool like our inside sales CRM with integrated calling and emailing to keep all of that sales activity in one place and easily carry leads from prospect to customer.
+You can use a remote sales CRM with integrated calling, emailling, and texting to keep all of that sales activity in one place and easily carry leads from prospect to customer, or explore other CRM options.

 Embrace the idea of over-communicating